beginning of content

 What is kinship care?

-A kinship arrangement is often preferable to fostering because it can be more stable for the child and allows them to keep a sense of their culture and family.
+A kinship arrangement is often the first care option.
+It can be more stable for the child and allows them to keep a sense of their culture and family.
 It can also reduce the anxiety children can feel when separated from their parents.

 There are different kinds of kinship arrangement: